|During the semester:||During term breaks:|

 The library has some 30 work spaces including 15 work spaces for laptop users as well as 3 photocopy machines.
 Copy cards worth 20 Swiss francs may be purchased at the counter.

-No smoking, eating or drinking is permitted in the library.
+No smoking or eating is permitted in the library.
 Please be quiet in all areas of the library.
 Please do switch off your mobile phone.

 n order for you to borrow items you must have a library card.
 Once you have provided us with valid proof of identity, we will issue your library card free of charge.
 Student cards are accepted as valid proof of identity.
 Users have access to all information kept about them via the online catalogue at all times.
 This information may be used by any library belonging to the IDS network (Information network of German-speaking Switzerland).
 If users drastically breach library rules, the department’s librarians are entitled to inform other libraries about the breach of conduct.